 MACC Hub Webinar Series #5: Financing Fairness: Unlocking Climate Adaptation for Vulnerable Communities

 Climate adaptation is urgent and requires funding: but who receives it, and who is left out?
 And what are the sources and instruments of adaptation finance?
-This session will explore whether current adaptation funding and finance truly prioritise equity, and how they might be reimagined to better support those most vulnerable to climate risks.
+This session explores whether current adaptation funding and finance truly prioritise equity, and how they might be reimagined to better support those most vulnerable to climate risks.

 Illustration of laptop and users with 'MACC Hub Webinar Series'